 How to Concatenate Numbers in Excel (4 Quick Formulas)

-In the output box, we’ll combine these numerical values by adding a conjunction ‘and’ between them.
-We’ll use Ampersand (&), TEXTJOIN, CONCATENATE and CONCAT functions separately to generate the outputs.
-The related formulas will be shown under the Formulas header for the corresponding outputs.
+We’ll combine these numerical values by adding a conjunction ‘and’ between them, using the Ampersand (&), TEXTJOIN, CONCATENATE and CONCAT functions separately to generate the outputs.

 Concatenate Numeric Values in Excel

-The output cells ranging from B8 to B11 occupy the following successive formulas:
+The output cells ranging from B8 to B11 contain the following successive formulas:

 =B5&" and "&C5